Ali-Abdal/student-data-project/README.md

 Python project that analyses and modify fake data of 1000 students that studies abroad the fake data is generated randomly into a txt file then I cleaned it using a script and stored it in a csv file.

-Did this project after taking Python Data Structures course by University of Michigan to implement what I've learned in a real programme. course link: https://www.coursera.org/learn/python-data
+Did this project after taking Python Data Structures course by University of Michigan to implement what I have learned in a real programme. course link: https://www.coursera.org/learn/python-data

-## What I've implemented in this project
+## What I have implemented in this project
 1. looping on tupels, lists and dictionaries
 2. unpacking dictionaries as a sorted list of tupels using list comprehensions.
 3. lambda function, map function